Loading events

 • Boofing over steps and rollers

-In order to participate at Creek 1 Course , you must
+To be able to take part in Creek 1 Course , you must

-• ride safely class III whitewater (e.g. Lower Ötz, abseil section of the Soča, Brandenberger Ache: Wiesklamm, Loisach).
+• safely class III whitewater (e.g. Untere Ötz, abseiling section of the Soča, Brandenberger Ache: Wiesklamm, Loisach).

-• master the Whitewater Roll (at least 80% rewind rate).
+• master the Whitewater Roll (at least 80% roll-up rate).

 • be at least 14 years old.

-• Getting pressure on the paddle blade at the decisive moment.
+• Getting pressure on the paddle blade at the crucial moment.

 • Drive lines precisely.

-• Find meaningful places to boogie and implement sequence of movements with proper timing.
+• Finding sensible places to boulder and implementing a sequence of movements with the right timing.

-If you feel comfortable on class IV whitewater , you hit your lines confidently and there are no major deficits left in your kayak technique, then this is the right course for you.
-Here the focus is on moving fluidly in heavy whitewater.
+If you feel comfortable on class IV whitewater , can confidently hit your lines and no longer have any major deficits in your kayaking technique, then this is the right course for you.
+It's all about moving fluidly in difficult white water.

-Ride your lines with little effort and a lot of style.
-We show you how it all works and give you valuable tips that will help you on heavy whitewater and massively increase the fun factor.
+Ride your lines with little effort and lots of style.
+We'll show you how it all works and give you valuable tips that will help you on heavy white water and massively increase the fun factor.

 Safety is of course also an important topic in this course.
-But don't worry - we won't stand around pointlessly with the throw bag on the shore at every spot.
-Rather, we will consider what kind of safety is useful where and why, and then implement the thing as time-saving as possible.
+But don't worry - we won't be standing around pointlessly on the bank with the throw bag at every spot.
+Instead, we'll think about what kind of safety device makes sense where and why and then implement it as quickly as possible.
 After all, we want to paddle!

-At Creek 2 Course we assume that you have mastered all the technical skills necessary to safely and independently navigate WW IV.
-In the course we deal with tactical considerations and give your technique the final touch.
-The program includes for example:
+At Creek 2 Course , we assume that you have mastered all the technical skills required to navigate WW IV safely and independently.
+During the course, we deal with tactical considerations and put the finishing touches to your technique.
+The program includes, for example

 • Analyze lines and drive precisely